Welcome to The Climbing Dictionary !!!

 Chimney, to

 A climbing technique used to conquer chimneys.
-Usually requires the use of the back and feet, arms, head and other body parts.
+Usually requires the use of the back and

 (pl) Zapierac sie w kominie